ukgovdatascience/community-playbook/mobilisation/new_group.md

     - Slackbots (Donut)
 - Pacing
     - What is the rhythm of your community ?
-    - How offten do you meet etc.
+    - How often do you meet etc.
 - Cross Community relations
     - It's good to have relationships with community lead, e.g. communities of communities
     - Negotiating boundaries, where does my community start and where does their end ?